kobamkode/kobamkode.github.io/content/Brain Dump/Install PHP 7.4 in OSX.md

 If you want to rollback into latest installed version of PHP, you could `unlink` and `link` the version of php that you wish to rollback and don't forget to change the version of the exported PATH in .rc file.

+If you need to switch between version of composer, maybe [[Brain Dump/Downgrade Composer to v1]] could help.